Nishikant00/Nishikant00/README.md

 ## Hello there! 👋 I am Nishikant!

-I am Nishikant Raut 🙋🏻‍♂️, a Developer, Cat Lover, and a first year student
+I am Nishikant 🙋🏻‍♂️, a newbie Developer, Cat Lover, and a second year student

-- 🔭 I’m currently working on my new project deplaoying soon on heroku
+- 🔭 I’m currently working on my new project in python
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Full stack development
 - 👯 I’m looking to collaborate on some cool open-source projects
-- 🤔 I’m looking for help with on my OpenCV-Play repo
-- 💬 Ask me about anything realted to open-souce and competative programming
-- 📫 How to reach me:
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: My cat also, writes code with me ^_^